jbonde/slidescanner/README.md

 # Automatic slidescanner
-How to do automatic slide scanning with a DSLR and a slide projector for fast and easy scanning of traditional 35mm slides.
+Automatic slide scanner with a DSLR and a slide projector for fast and easy scanning of mounted 35mm slides.

 The system consists of several standard components that are tied together by an interface box and a Raspberry Pi with python control software.
 All hardware is lined up at an optical bench for optimal and parallax free transfers.
 Mounted 35mm slides are placed in a Kodak Slide tray and the number of slides is selected at the touch screen.
 The chosen number of slides are then scanned automatically whereafter the projector is reset